Visa Traveler

 —

-Never mention about volunteering, woofing, workaway, house sitting, remote work, location independent, digital nomad, etc. These are all red flags.
+Never mention volunteering, woofing, workaway, house sitting, remote work, location independent, digital nomad, etc. These are all red flags.

 A tourist visa is strictly for tourism purposes.
 Engaging in any kind of remuneration activity without a proper work visa is considered illegal.